inflation/goldberg_emulator/scripts/generate_emu_config_README.txt

 Using the script: python generate_emu_config.py appid

+You can also pass multiple appids to generate multiple configs: python generate_emu_config.py appid appid appid

 The appid is the number in the steam url.

-The first time you run the script it will ask you for your steam username, password and email code.
-The email code will only be asked the first time and the sentry will be saved to the login_temp folder.
+The email code should only be asked the first time and the sentry will be saved to the login_temp folder.

 This script will not save your username/password anywhere.
 If you don't want to always type it you must open up the script in a text editor and change: